 Q2: How long will the mission last?

-A2: Approximately 10 days, from launch to Earth splashdown.
+Approximately 10 days, from liftoff to Earth splashdown.

 Q3: What risks do the astronauts face?

-A3: Deep-space radiation, potential system failures, and limited abort options during lunar trajectory phases.
+Deep-space radiation exposure, potential system failures, and limited abort options during lunar trajectory phases.

 Q4: Will Artemis II land on the Moon?

-A4: No – this is a flyby/orbit test mission.
-Moon landing is planned for Artemis III (no earlier than 2027).
+No. Artemis II is a flyby mission.
+A lunar landing is planned for Artemis III, no earlier than 2027.

-Q5: Where can I watch the launch live?
+Q5: Where can I watch Artemis II live?

-A5: NASA will stream the launch, rollout, and rehearsals on their official website and YouTube channel.
+NASA will provide live coverage of rollout activities, launch, and mission events via its official website and YouTube channel.

 🔔 Stay Tuned for Daily Updates

-Bookmark this page for daily Artemis II countdown updates, crew training news, NASA announcements, and real-time launch readiness.
-Humanity’s return to the Moon is getting closer every day!
+Bookmark this page for daily Artemis II countdown updates, crew training milestones, NASA announcements, and real-time launch readiness coverage.
+Humanity’s return to the Moon is closer than ever.